bazad/ida_kernelcache/README.md

-## ida_kernelcache: An IDA Toolkit for analyzing iOS kernelcaches
+# ida_kernelcache: An IDA Toolkit for analyzing iOS kernelcaches

 <!-- Brandon Azad -->

-ida_kernelcache is a set of scripts for IDA Pro to make working with iOS kernelcaches easier.
-These
+ida_kernelcache is an IDAPython module for IDA Pro to make working with iOS kernelcaches easier.
-scripts:
+The module provides functions to:

 * Parse the kernel's `__PRELINK_INFO` segment into a Python dictionary
 * Rename the segments in IDA according to the kernel extension name, Mach-O segment, and Mach-O